Blog

 The premise behind this is also simple: the purpose of a company is to return value to it’s owners (‘investors’ in a publicly owned company) in the form of income (dividends) and capital growth.

 The perceived value of a company (and therefore it’s share price) changes over time as investors receive and evaluate information.
-The greater the perceived good news the greater demand to own shares thereby increases in the share price.
+The greater the perceived good news the greater demand to own shares creating an increase in the share price.
 And so it continues until the time comes when more investors believe the price of the share is too high for the underlying value and decide to sell it, leading to a falling share price.
 When this is repeated across a stock market it creates a stock market crash.

 -Fixed Interest Securities (Government Bonds, also known as Gilts/Treasuries and Corporate Bonds) are lower risk than shares and so provide less growth potential.
 They are therefore used in a portfolio to reduce the overall risk and to provide income (referred to as interest).